dallonf/spa-angular-boilerplate/README.md

 Download the source of this project, and run `npm install` to install dependencies.

 To run a server for local development, run `node dev`.
-If you need to test on a browser that's not compatible with client-side LESS compilation (that would be <IE9, for example), use the `--less` parameter (`node dev --less`).
+In another tab, run `grunt watch` to compile LESS and start a LiveReload server.

 ## Why not Yeoman?